 girl with a quill: Who is your favorite character in the literary world and why?

 Alice: Scarlett O’Hara in Gone With the Wind.
 She was a flawed character but a survivor.
 There were times I could have shaken her but all in all, she remains a force to be reckoned with and admired, however reluctantly.

 girl with a quill: If you could throw a dinner party and invite 5 famous creative people, who would they be and why?

-girl with a quill: If you could throw a dinner party and invite 5 of your favourite fictional characters, who would they be and why?
+girl with a quill: If you could throw a dinner party and invite 5 of your favorite fictional characters, who would they be and why?

 girl with a quill: What is the one piece of writing advice you could give your future self, 10 years from now?

-girl with a girl: Finally where can we find you and your creative works on the web?
+girl with a quill: Finally where can we find on the web?